After the vaccination

 Instructions for vaccinated people

-As a rule, you can continue to live normally after the vaccination.
-There is no reason to avoid e.g. sauna bathing or sports.
-As all medications, this vaccine can also have adverse effects.
-The majority of the symptoms are mild and transient, and they can only be found in a small part of the vaccinated population.
-Symptoms are most common after the second vaccination.
+You can continue as usual after getting vaccinated and there is no reason to avoid, for example, going to the sauna or excercising.
+Like most medications, the vaccine may cause side effects.
+The majority of the possible symptoms are mild and transient, and they can only be found in a small part of the vaccinated population.
+Symptoms are most common after receiving the second dose of the vaccine.

 Possible symptoms after the vaccination

 - General symptoms: headache, joint and muscle pain, fever, chills, fatigue, nausea, diarrhea

 - Local symptoms in the injection area: burning, redness, swelling, pain, itching, rash